NEPHROLOGY FELLOWSHIP | Division of Nephrology

 WHY TRAIN IN SHREVEPORT?

-Large enough for a diverse patient population and Small enough to feel like you are part of a family of caring physicians.
+Large enough for a varied patient population and Small enough to feel like you are part of a family of caring physicians.

 map of louisiana graphic with text: Shreveport, LA Third Largest City